erey6/project1/README.md

 - I would change the date drop down to be by year: "2021 requests," "2020 requests" etc.
 - There is still not enough room for some mobile devices and for the last list item on the page.
 It should be more responsive to smallest of devices.
+- Return error for bad zip code or non integer input in main form.